Stoweked/Holler/src/features/README.md

 # Features

-This directory contains feature-based modules, each encapsulating all the necessary components, types, and actions for a specific feature.
+This directory implements a feature-sliced architecture.
+Each subdirectory represents a distinct feature of the application and encapsulates all the necessary logic, UI components, hooks, and data types required for that feature to function.
+This approach makes the codebase more modular, scalable, and easier to maintain.

-### Subdirectories
+### Feature Modules

-- **/account**: Components and logic for managing user accounts and profiles.
+- **/account**: Manages user profiles and application settings.
-- **/auth**: Authentication-related components, actions, and types.
+- **/auth**: Handles all aspects of user authentication, including sign-up, login, and session management.
-- **/banks**: Components for managing connected bank accounts.
+- **/banks**: Manages the connection and display of user bank accounts.
-- **/contacts**: Components for contact management.
+- **/billing**: Displays billing settings, payment methods, and history.
+- **/business**: Enables users to create and manage their business profiles.
+- **/contacts**: Allows users to view and manage their personal and business contacts.
+- **/projects**: Allows users to create, manage, and organize their projects.
-- **/transactions**: Components for displaying transaction history and details.
+- **/transactions**: Displays the user's transaction history with robust filtering and sorting.
-- **/waivers**: Components for creating, managing, and attaching lien waivers.
+- **/waivers**: Handles the creation, management, and editing of lien waivers.
-- **/wallet**: Components and hooks for wallet actions like sending, requesting, and depositing funds.
+- **/wallet**: Provides core functionality for managing a user's wallet and handling payment actions.